fosterrath-mila/ift6759/projects/project1/evaluation.md

 The [``evaluator.py``](evaluator.py) script has two important functions: ``prepare_dataloader`` and ``prepare_model``.
 These will be imported into another nearly identical script for final analysis and execution.
-On your side, ``evaluator.py`` contains the evaluation loop verything you need to produce model predictions.
-If you modify the two functions and correctly manage to save your model's predictions into text files, you should be OK for the final test on our side.
+On your side, ``evaluator.py`` contains the evaluation loop and everything else you need to produce and save your model's predictions.
+If you modify the two functions and correctly manage to save predictions into text files, you should be OK for the final test on our side.

 Note that any modification to the ``evaluator.py`` script outside of the two target functions will be ignored.
 If these functions were not implemented or if something breaks during evaluation, your model will not be ranked, and you will be penalized.

+You can import 3rd-party packages you require inside the target functions directly.
+However, these packages should be available on PyPI, and these should be listed in the ``requirements.txt`` file submitted alongside the evaluation script.

 ### Data loader preparation (``prepare_dataloader``)